Märk hur vår skugga: Recordings and translations

 Epistle 81 has been recorded by Fred Åkerström and by Cornelis Vreeswijk.
 Other versions have been recorded by Stefan Sundström and Imperiet, who scored a 1985-1985 Svensktoppen hit with the song.
 The English-speaking band Mediaeval Baebes recorded the song in Swedish on their 2005 album Mirabilis.
 The Swedish folk singer Sofia Karlsson included it in her 2007 album Visor från vinden, alongside works by poets such as Baudelaire and Dan Andersson; it was the only Bellman song in the collection.
 The Danish metal band Evil Masquerade included the song, in Swedish, in their 2016 album The Outcast Hall of Fame.

+A Danish translation was recorded by Nis Bank-Mikkelsen.
 An English translation, entitled Epistle No. 81, has been recorded by the Swedish doom metal band Candlemass on the 1988 album Ancient Dreams, and by the American doom metal band While Heaven Wept on the 2003 album Of Empires Forlorn.
 Another English translation, entitled Castrum Doloris, was recorded by the Swedish black metal band Marduk on their 2003 album World Funeral.
 Vreeswijk translated the epistle to Dutch.

 The Bellman biographer Paul Britten Austin made a verse translation in 1977.